DogcraftNet/DogcraftPlugins/Dogcraft-AFK.md

 - **Minecart loops** -- Tracks the last 10 unique chunks visited during vehicle rides.
 If the player loops back through chunks already in their history, the movement is ignored.
 - **Bubble columns** -- Same chunk-based loop detection applied when the player is in a bubble column.
 - **Water streams** -- Flowing water at the player's feet is treated as passive movement and routed through loop detection.
-- **Piston pushers** -- If a player's position changes but their camera angle (yaw/pitch) stays identical, the movement is classified as passive.
-Real players almost always move their camera when walking.
+- **Piston pushers / slime bouncers / ice roads** -- Uses Paper's `Player.getCurrentInput()` API to detect the true input state.
+If a player's position changes but no movement keys (WASD/jump) are pressed, the movement is classified as passive and routed through loop detection.
+A 1-second grace window after the last observed input absorbs walking-momentum and jump-landing drift so normal play doesn't false-flag.
 - **Auto-clickers** -- Tracks the last 20 interact event timestamps and computes the standard deviation of intervals.
 If the deviation falls below a configurable threshold (default 50ms), the timing is flagged as unnaturally uniform.

 When a trick is detected, staff with the `afk.notify` permission are notified.
 Trick notifications only fire once per player until they resume normal activity.